tomatac/grpc-templ-docker-cmake/README.md

 - watch the VS Code messages on the lower right hand side of the screen.
 Because this project include a "*.devcontainer*" folder VS code recognize it as a container based development environment.
 A message should pop up asking to “*Reopen folder to develop in a container*”.
 Select “**Reopen in Container**”
 - VS Code will reopen and start to build the container based on the *Dockerfile* from *.devcontainer* folder.
 - Another message should pop up on lower right hand side of the screen giving the opportunity to **Show Log** as the container is getting built
-- in a terminal in VS Code
+- go to the VS Code terminal and build the application
+    - note the current folder */workspaces/grpc-templ-docker-cmake*.
+This is the default [bind mount](https://docs.docker.com/storage/bind-mounts/) of the VS Code project folder into the local file system of the container.
+You can see here the same files as in the project folder.
     - `cd build`
 	- `cmake ..`
 	- `make`
-- open a new terminal in VS Code
+- open a new terminal in VS Code to test the server application
 	- `cd build/src/`
 	- `./greeter_server`
-- open a new terminal in VS Code
+- open a new terminal in VS Code to test the client application
 	- `cd build/src/`
 	- `./greeter_client`